-- ➤ Chief Financial Officer (Chair Person)

-- > Executive Manager Infrastructure

-- Executive Manager Dvelopment Planning

-- Executive Manager Social Services

-- Executive Manager Strategic Planning

-- Executive Manager Corporate Services

-- (c) Not exceeding R2 00 000.00 (VAT included) may be sub delegated but only to-

-- (i) The Chief Financial Officer;

-- (ii) A senior manager;

-- (iii) A manager directly accountable to the chief financial officer or a senior manager; or

-- (iv) A bid adjudication committee.

-- (c) Between R30 000 and R200 000.00 shall be delegated to chief financial officer.

-- (d) Between R 00.00 to R30 000.
-Shall be sub-delegated to the Chief Financial Officer

-- (5.3) An official or bid adjudication committee to which the power to make final awards has been sub delegated an accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including-

-- (a) The amount of the award;

-- (b) The name of the person to whom the award was made; and

-- (c) The reason why the award was made to that person.
+- (i) Accounting Officer - (ii) Senior manager or head of department - (3) An official or bid adjudication committee to which the power to make final awards has been sub delegated in accordance with subparagraph (2) just within five days of the end of each month submit to the official referred to in subparagraph 94) a written report containing particulars of each final award made such official or committee during that month, including - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - (a) to the accounting officer, in the case of an award by - (i) the chief financial officer; - (ii) a senior manager; or - (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by -

-- (5.4) A written report referred to in subparagraph (3) must be submitted - - (a) To the accounting officer, in the case of an award by - - (i) the chief financial officer; - (ii) a senior manager; or - (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) To the financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager is not a member. - (5.5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (5.6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - ((5.7) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant. i.e. experts may be invited to sit in committees dealing with supply chain matters only for the purpose of proving technical expertise and not part of decision making.

-6. Oversight role of council
+Oversight role of council

-- (6.1) The Council reserves its right to maintain oversight over implementation of this Policy. - (6.2) For the purposes of such oversight the accounting officer must - - (a) (i) Within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the Council of the municipality; and - (iii) Whenever there are serious and material problems in the implementation of

-This Policy, immediately submit a report to the Council.
+- 6. (1) The council reserves its right to maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must - (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality; and - (ii) Whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council - (3) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the executive committee